anywhichway/node-fetch-event/README.md

 	"protocol": "http" || "https" // https not yet supported "hostname": // defaults to localhost
 	"port": // defaults to 3000
-	"maxServers": // default:1, maximum is automatically reduced to the number of cores on the computer where it is run "standalone": // default:false (a cluster is created), use true to create a stanalone server that will shutdown (crash) on errors
+	"maxServers": // default:1, maximum is automatically reduced to the number of cores on the computer where server is run "standalone": // default:false (a cluster is created), use true to create a stanalone server that will shutdown (crash) on errors
 	"worker": // default:worker.js, the default worker file name for routes ending in / "routes": // default:"/", optional, maps paths to specific workers, if missing, the value of worker is loaded